node-apn/node-apn/doc/notification.markdown

 For iOS 7 applications which support Silent Remote Notifications you can use the `note.contentAvailable` property.
 This is identical in functionality to  `note.newsstandAvailable` without the confusion of the "Newstand" terminology.

-A `Notification` enapsulates the data to be compiled down to JSON and pushed to a device.
+A `Notification` encapsulates the data to be compiled down to JSON and pushed to a device.
 See the [payload documentation][pl] for more details.
 At present the total length of the payload accepted by Apple is 2048 bytes.

 ### notification.retryLimit